 With a median cost of only $8 per month or $100 per year for house cleaners, a janitorial bond is an affordable way to gain client trust.
 The cost of a janitorial service bond is determined by the amount of coverage you purchase.

-A janitorial bond is a type of surety bond that protects against losses caused by an employee’s dishonesty, or an accusation of dishonesty.
-It compensates your client if they claim that one of your house cleaners stole from them.
+A janitorial bond is a type of surety bond that protects against losses caused by dishonest employees.
+If one of your house cleaners steals from a client, it would compensate the client.
 However, this bond doesn’t cover damage to a client’s property.

 To learn more about the cost of surety bonds, visit Insureon's surety bonds cost analysis page.